pattyboy813/rebooto/replit.md

-# TryRebooto
+# Rebooto

 ## Overview
-TryRebooto is a modern pre-launch landing page for an interactive IT support learning platform.
+Rebooto is a modern interactive IT support learning platform.
 The MVP features a premium minimalist design with playful 3D elements, smooth scrolling, and a secret Konami code easter egg that reveals an admin dashboard.
 The platform validates user interest through email signups while building anticipation for launch.

 ## Purpose
 - Validate interest in learning IT support through interactive experiences